-Top Tips for Families Attending the Macy's Balloon Inflation
+Top Tips for Families Visiting the Macy's Thanksgiving Day Parade Balloon Inflation

 Beating the line.
 In the past, we've advised visitors that the most foolproof way to beat the crowds is to visit the American Museum of Natural History before the start of the balloon inflation.
 With the earlier start time and a different route, which does not pass the main doors on Central Park West, we're not sure this is useful this time around.
 If you want to give it a try, the museum is open until 5:30pm on Thanksgiving eve.